Overcome ATS Resume Myths to Boost Job Search Success

 You may also be wondering about the value of including an actual home address on your resume.
 To include or not to include?
 Personal preference may come into play here and you may decide not to include your complete mailing address.
 This is a-ok — so long as your location still appears on the file. i.e.: Calgary, Alberta or Houston, Texas.

-Including a location is very important because many systems are set up to search and qualify based on location!
+Including a location is important because many systems are set up to search by location!

 Myth #5: Never put information in the document header or footer